kaiizeninc/backend-exercise/README.md

 1. Make sure you have Docker Desktop, `npm`, and Node.js installed.
 2. Clone this repo to your machine.
+3. Install project dependencies with `npm install`.
-3. Run `docker-compose up` in the root of the repo in one terminal.
+4. Run `docker-compose up` in the root of the repo in one terminal.
 This will bring up a Postgres database server with PostGIS installed.
 You can use PostGIS geospatial features if they're helpful, but it's not required.
-4. In another terminal window, run `npm run start`.
+5. In another terminal window, run `npm run start`.
 The server will auto-reload when you make changes.
-5. Run `npm run migrate` to execute the `scripts/migrate.ts` file.
+6. Run `npm run migrate` to execute the `scripts/migrate.ts` file.
 This can be used to quickly create your database tables, but it's not required.
-6. Open [http://127.0.0.1:3000] in your browser.
+7. Open [http://127.0.0.1:3000] in your browser.
-7. Edit the application code and refresh your browser to see the changes.
+8. Edit the application code and refresh your browser to see the changes.

 You can use `npm run test` to run unit tests via `vitest` if you need.
 An example test stub has been provided.